Accounting and Finance PhD

 - research practice

-The exact mix of modules depends on the research area/topic that a PhD student is focused on as well as on their training needs.
+The exact mix of modules depends on the research area/topic that you focus on, as well as your particular training needs.
 Modules should be decided in consultation with your supervisory team.

 Disciplinary competence